Topps All-Star Rookie Team: History

-Since the 1960s, Topps' regular-issue baseball-card sets have included a sub-set of players named to the annual Topps All-Star Rookie Team.
+Since the 1960s, Topps' regular-issue baseball-card sets have included special cards featuring the players named to the annual Topps All-Star Rookie Team.
 The team usually consists of eight position players (four infielders, three outfielders, one catcher) and two pitchers (one left-hander and one right-hander).

-The first Topps ASR team appeared in the 1960 baseball-card series and featured a special card design that included a trophy symbol of a batter on a top hat and the phrase, "Selected by the youth of America."
-The set included Hall-of-Famer Willie McCovey's rookie card.
+The first Topps ASR team appeared in the 1960 baseball-card series.
+The special-design cards featured a trophy symbol of a batter on a top hat and the phrase, "Selected by the youth of America."
+The set included a card for Willie McCovey, a future member of the Baseball Hall of Fame.

-In 1961, Topps moved to including a trophy symbol that included the phrase "Topps 1960 All-Star Rookie" on cards that followed the same design as the rest of the regular issue.
+In 1961, the ASR cards followed the regular-issue design but had a trophy symbol embossed with the phrase "Topps 1960 All-Star Rookie".
 This practice continued until 1973, when the symbol was changed to a gold cup bearing the words "Topps All-Star Rookie."
 Topps left the symbol off the 1974 cards, marking the first year since 1960 that the players were not recognized on the card faces.
 The gold cups reappeared in 1975 and stayed through 1978.
 In 1979, Topps once again left the symbol off the cards and it stayed off through the 1986 release.
 During the years when the symbol did not appear, a list of All-Star Rookies was still selected, though there was no regular indication of it on the cards.